 What about follow-up after I return home?

 We want to help our subjects and we care about how you are doing after you return home.
-Proper follow-up also helps us evaluate efficacy and improve our multiple sclerosis clinical protocol based on observed outcomes.
+Proper follow-up also helps us evaluate efficacy and improve our investigational stem cell treatment protocols based on observed outcomes.

 Therefore, one of our staff will be contacting you after 1 month, 3 months, 6 months, and 1 year after the treatment to follow up on your condition.

 Yes, you may.
 Once you been evaluated and approved by our medical team, your international coordinator will be happy to put you in touch with a few.

 We also welcome you to view multiple sclerosis testimonials, news articles and videos.
 Please take a look!

 How do I request more information?

 You may contact us by telephone 1 (800) 980-STEM (toll-free in US) and 1 (954) 358-3382.

-To apply for a stem cell clinical investigation, please complete this Subject Application Form.
+To apply for a stem cell clinical investigation, please complete this Application Form.